ggwc82/learningNode2017/README.md

 This is my personal learning log for learning Node.JS starting April 2017.
 In this README file, I'll include both resources and a daily log of my accomplishments, inspired by the weekly learning objectives and Agile reviews I did at Makers Academy.

+## Day 3 - Fri 28th April 2017

+After reading alot of articles and blogs on the JavaScript landscape, it's become very clear that the two big frontend JavaScript frameworks/libraries to know are Angular 2 and React.
+It seems that learning Angular 1 would not be a great decision going forward, and the learning curve for React is a lot shorter than Angular 2.
+As I'm juggling many other tasks at work and in my life right now, I need to be able to become productive in the shortest amount of time possible.
+I'm also liking the fact that Facebook have recently added VR development capabilities for React, so this is something that could possibly be of use for opportunities or projects at work.

 ## Day 2 - Thurs 27th April 2017